wethecom/GC2-Examples-Browser/README.md

 ## Requirements

-- Unity project with Game Creator 2 installed.
+- Unity Editor.
-- Demo packs installed under `Assets/Plugins/GameCreator/Installs`.
+- Game Creator 2 installed in the project.
-- The tool runs in the Unity Editor only.
+- Example/demo packs installed under `Assets/Plugins/GameCreator/Installs`.

-## Notes
+## Preview Notes

-Preview images are best effort.
-Some demo folders contain scenes or assets that Unity cannot render as a large preview thumbnail, so those cards may show a simple fallback preview area.
+Previews are best effort.
+Some folders only contain scenes or assets that Unity cannot render as large thumbnails, so the card may show a fallback preview area.

-When opening a demo scene, Unity will ask to save modified scenes first.
+Opening a scene uses Unity's normal scene workflow and prompts to save modified scenes first.